ab77/beastcraft-telemetry/README.md

 fudge  127.127.28.0 refid PPS
 ```

-Then, `service restart ntp` and run `ntpq -p` to et something like this:
+Then, `service restart ntp` and run `ntpq -p` to get something like this:

 ```
      remote           refid      st t when poll reach   delay   offset  jitter